Triumph: Interview with Yoav Goren

 TMN: Anything else you would like to share with us?

-Yoav: TRAILERHEAD:TRIUMPH is the final chapter in the TRAILERHEAD trilogy.
+YG: Trailerhead: Triumph is the final chapter in the Trailerhead trilogy.
 We have successfully launched and completed a volume of work encompassing music produced for and placed in trailers, which I am extremely proud of.
 I am anxious to begin work on Immediate’snext release, which will offer the next step in the evolution of Epic Music.
 Stay tuned!